DevAlvaro/ChallengePostmetria/README.md

 # Postmetria Challenge

 ## Description
 This project consists in web application who allows you to get some basic infos searching by a Github usernames.
-It was made using Vue in front and with PHP, JS, Jquery, AJAX in back and MySQL database.
+It was made using Vue in front, PHP, JS, jQuery, AJAX in back and MySQL database.

 ## How to install
 * Download and install XAMPP (includes MySQL, Apache and PHP)